Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 | Whole-repo WGSL validation in CI | New shaders covered the moment they land |
 | Camera-relative scrolling sim + hitbox publication precedent | Exact data-flow template for the interaction field |

 The single biggest head start is the indirect draw infrastructure.
 Helio's `helio-pass-indirect-dispatch` already handles feature-detected `MULTI_DRAW_INDIRECT_COUNT` fallback, counter initialisation and the exact `DrawIndirectArgs` layout.
-Foliage needs exactly four `draw_indirect` calls — one per LOD — and no multi-draw anywhere in the grass path.
-That means it compiles on WebGPU, which has no `MULTI_DRAW_INDIRECT_COUNT`, without a single `#[cfg]` gate.
+Foliage needs exactly four `draw_indirect` calls (one per LOD) and no multi-draw anywhere in the grass path.
+It compiles on WebGPU, which has no `MULTI_DRAW_INDIRECT_COUNT`, without a single `#[cfg]` gate.

 The `BillboardPass` that existed before this work was not usable for vegetation.
-It composited into `pre_aa` *after* deferred lighting, which meant its output received no shadows, no SSAO, no GI and no correct TAA.
-Impostors must go through the G-buffer, which is what `FoliageGBufferPass` does — eight targets, identical format, `LoadOp::Load` so the executor fuses it into the existing G-buffer subpass chain.
+It composited into `pre_aa` *after* deferred lighting.
+Its output received no shadows, no SSAO, no GI and no correct TAA.
+Impostors must go through the G-buffer. `FoliageGBufferPass` does this with eight targets, identical format, `LoadOp::Load` so the executor fuses it into the existing G-buffer subpass chain.

 ---

 ## 4. The GPU Data Model — 16 Bytes of Spite

 We have a budget: 24 MiB for the blade arena at Medium quality.
-Every blade record we write costs `arena_bytes / 16_byte_record` blades.
+Every blade record costs `arena_bytes / 16_byte_record` blades.
 At 16 bytes that is 1.5 M blades.
-Every extra byte costs 1.5 MiB of budget and a proportional slice of placement write bandwidth — which is the dominant GPU cost when the camera moves fast enough to refill the ring perimeter.
+Every extra byte costs 1.5 MiB of budget and a proportional slice of placement write bandwidth.
+This is the dominant GPU cost when the camera moves fast enough to refill the ring perimeter.

-We therefore pack.
+We pack.
 Aggressively.
-And we live with the consequences.
+We live with the consequences.

 ### 4.1 GpuBladeInstance — 16 bytes